bruensicke/flour/docs/install.md

 # Installation of Flour

-You can load up Flour with this code:
+You can load up Flour with this code (e.g. in your `bootstrap.php`):

 	App::import('Lib', 'Flour.init');

-But, you do NOT need to, whenever you load a Flour Helper or Component.
+**Notice**: You do not need this import, if you are using any Helper or Component, provided by Flour.

+Also, to setup all database-tables run the following from a shell:

+	cake flour install

+This will populate all necessary tables, prefixed with `flour_` in your database.